256 (City of London and South East) Multi-Role Medical Regiment

-256 (City of London) Field Hospital is a unit of the Royal Army Medical Corps within the Army Reserve of the British Army.
+256 (City of London and South East) Multi-Role Medical Regiment is a unit of the Royal Army Medical Service within the Army Reserve of the British Army.

 History

 The hospital was formed in 1995, through the amalgamation of 217 (London) General Hospital, 257 (Southern) General Hospital, and 221 (Surrey) Field Ambulance, as 256 (London) Field Hospital.
 Later renamed ‘City of London’.
-As a consequence of Army 2020, the unit now falls under 2nd Medical Brigade, and is paired with 33 Field Hospital.
+As a result of Army 2020, the unit became under the command of 2nd Medical Brigade, and was paired with 33 Field Hospital.

-Under the Future Soldier programme, the hospital will be renamed as the 256 (London and South East) Multi-Role Medical Regiment by January 2024.
-The regiment will come under 2nd Medical Group.
+Under the Future Soldier programme, the hospital was renamed as the 256 (City of London and South East) Multi-Role Medical Regiment in 2023.
+The regiment will remain under 2nd Medical Group.

-Current Structure
+Structure

-The hospital's current structure is as follows:
+The regiment's current structure is as follows: